wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-email/includes/4-exchange-server.md

 This action runs a series of essential email handling operations, such as deleting, marking as unread, and moving messages to other folders.

-To use this action, you have to set a list of emails as input.
+To deploy this action, you have to set a list of emails as input.
 This list can be created by the **Retrieve Exchange email messages** action.

 ![Properties of the Process Exchange email messages action dialog.](..\media\process-exchange-action.png)